tinakiedaisch/bait_design_from_orthologs/README.md

 ### 09.3 Convert PHYLIP back to FASTA

-for downstream analysis we need again the FASTA format
+For downstream analysis we need again the FASTA format

 ```bash
 #!/bin/bash